IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Some say the riot started bc strikers threw rocks, or bc a wraith was spotted, or the automata just started firing into the crowd
 	- Number of workers were killed
 - Gyrfalcon gets killed in the chaos
+	- Tight mask, headwrap slightly loose.
+Clothing rumpled.
+Boot laces are slightly loose (assassin put them on).
+	- Pockets: bit of money
-	- gyrfalcon has electrocution, blunt force, lacerations
+	- Body has electrocution, blunt force, lacerations
 - Vasilev gives new goal: figure out circumstances of Gyrfalcon's murder for 500 extra gold.
 Don't let it go to war.
 Make the saltwood deal go thru.
-	- Insight check: a little edge of ruthless desperation
+	- Insight check: a little edge of ruthless desperation.
+Pissed if they weren't at the docks.
 - Gyrfalcon cannot be unmasked unless all of the court comes to consensus to remove it
 	- Kingfisher refuses to unmask while outsiders (PCs) are involved
 	- Vulture won't unmask until the Court forms a "plan of succession" - basically they need to agree to approve a candidate Vulture likes